pushbytes/pushbytes/README.md

 # Hi 👋 My name is PushBytes

-I've been learning to code since I was 11 when I started with luau on the ROBLOX platform.
-I'm currently 15 and I'm the founder of a group called Xenon Softworks
+I've been learning to code since I was abput 10 to 11 years old, I started with luau on a platform called ROBLOX.
+I'm currently 15 and I'm the **COO** of a group that does Security Analysis, Software Development and More.

-- 🌍  I'm based in Sydney, Australia
+- 🌍  I'm live in New South Wales, Australia
-- 🖥️  See my portfolio at [my website!](http://renderengine.lol)
+- 🖥️  See my portfolio at [my website!](https://ghostclient.lol/)
 - 🚀  I'm currently working on [Xenon](http://discord.gg/QR8Keajysj)
-- 🧠  I'm learning Go Language
+- 🧠  I'm learning Go & Rust
-- 🤝  I'm open to collaborating on BIMT
+- 🤝  I'm open to talking on discord

 ### Skills